- Gloucestershire Hospitals NHS Foundation Trust

 - Robert Walder

 This refurbishment programme started with the complete re-provision of Cheltenham’s Globe Operating Theatre circa 2010.
-Following this hugely successful scheme, we were commissioned to design an interventional radiotherapy operating theatre along with attendant accommodation, including anaesthetic room, control room, reporting room, preparation room, scrub up, generator room, disposal sluice and disposal hold.
-The challenge was to provide this state of the art facility in a live environment with minimal impact on Theatre down time.
+Following this hugely successful scheme, the trust appointed Quattro’s Hospital Architects to design an interventional radiotherapy operating theatre along with attendant accommodation, including anaesthetic room, control room, reporting room, preparation room, scrub up, generator room, disposal sluice and disposal hold.
+The challenge was to provide this state-of-the-art facility in a live environment with minimal impact on Theatre down time.
 A task made even more difficult, given the Theatre location was within an aging collection of buildings, on multiple levels with limited construction accessibility.